20 Incredible Must-Read Books Like Downton Abbey For 2023

 Her mother, Selina, sets her on a treasure hunt through the grounds, to reveal her own childhood adventures.
 But back in 1925, we see her falling in love with a man that is below her station.

-This heartbreaking love story is an epic novel worth enjoying over a long weekend if you are looking for books like Downton Abbey.
+Why We Like it: This heartbreaking love story is an epic novel worth enjoying over a long weekend.

 The Woman Before Wallis by Bryn Turnbull

 Thelma is herself the aunt of Gloria Vanderbilt and a great-aunt to Anderson Cooper.
 There was a lot of juicy info in this historical fiction.
-Of all the books like Downton Abbey, this might be my favorite on audio!
+It is one of my favorite books about royals.

 Great Gatsby by F. Scott Fitzgerald

-Are you a fan of Rose’s storyline?
+Are you a fan of Rose’s storyline from Downton Abbey?
 Well, our swinging-dancing, jazz-loving, rebellious debutante would be perfectly happy inside Fitzgerald’s famed novel.

 The book might take place in America, but the same ideas of the class divide and resistance to change in the most opulent of settings could be felt in England too.